parsecsion/north-sussex-judo-calculator/README.md

 # North Sussex Judo Training Fee Calculator

-A comprehensive desktop application for calculating monthly training fees for judo athletes, built with Python and Tkinter.
-This project demonstrates object-oriented programming, procedural programming, and event-driven programming paradigms.
+A desktop application for calculating monthly training fees for judo athletes, built with Python and Tkinter.
+This project was created solely as part of a university programming assignment to demonstrate object-oriented, procedural, and event-driven programming paradigms.
+It is archived and will not be updated or maintained.
+Any entities/organizations mentioned in this project are entirely fictional.

 [![Python Version](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://python.org)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![GUI Framework](https://img.shields.io/badge/GUI-Tkinter-orange.svg)](https://docs.python.org/3/library/tkinter.html)

+## Project Status

+- **Status**: Archived
+- **Purpose**: Portfolio display only
+- **Maintenance**: No further changes will be made
+- **Contributions**: Pull requests and issues will not be accepted

 ## Project Overview